F-Unction/ExpressionCalculating/README.md

 * Zhihu:pragma twice

 ###Other:
 I am a Chinese student who will start colleage life in September,2016.
 And it's my FIRST project,which would be terrible and native in your eyes.
 I will try my best to study.

+##Project Files:
+* __ExpressionCalculating.cpp__  A test program,run it and you will know what functions the project developed.
+* __main.h__                     Contain all algorithm,it's the core of the project.
+* __others__                     To be honest,all of other file can be deleted,but for convinience I hold them.if you have visual studio,you can use them to continue the project quickly.